 DETAILED ACTION

-Claim 9 has been amended.
+Claim 10 has been cancelled.

-Claims 1 – 15 have been examined and are pending.
+Claims 1 – 9 and 11 – 15 have been examined and are pending.

 Claims 1 – 9 and 11 – 14 are rejected under 35 U.S.C.
-102(a)(1) as being unpatentable by US Patent Application US Patent Application Publication No. 2018/0287725 to Rabinovich et al. (hereinafter Rabinovich).
+103 as being unpatentable over US Patent Application Publication No. 2018/0287725 to Rabinovich et al. (hereinafter Rabinovich) and further in view of US Patent Application Publication No. 2024/0413921 to Wang et al. (hereinafter Wang).

 monitoring (Rabinovich discloses ¶64 topology and configuration module 504 is configured to receive from NMS data indicative of PTP paths to be monitored and compensated), a first path delay and a second path delay over a first sample period and a second sample period, wherein the first path delay is a reported time taken for a first packet transmitted by a first node of the network to be received by a second node of the network, and the second path delay is a time taken for a second packet transmitted by the second node of the network to be received by the first node of the network; Rabinovich discloses ¶7 processing a plurality of sample delays in master-slave direction and slave-master direction of communication paths (Fig. 3: 310) to determine delay asymmetry (¶38) estimated during predefined number of consecutive collection periods (¶61).